-What does Ecommerce personalisation mean?
+What does predictive personalisation mean?

 Ecommerce personalisation refers to tailoring consumer experiences to the preferences of each individual consumer.
 Curating experiences for individual consumers relies heavily on personalisation AI and data science – the goal is to use the data you’ve collected on your audience to curate relevant and meaningful experiences across touchpoints and email marketing.
 The more personalised the experience the more likely that consumer to making more purchases, and remain loyal to you.

-So, what’s an example of personalisation?
+So, what’s an example of predictive personalisation in ecommerce?

 Imagine a hair and beauty brand’s historical data shows that Julianne visits the website to view products designed for curly hair, but their data on Maria shows that she adds lots of hair coloring products to her online shopping cart.
 Knowing this, the AI that enables predictive personalisation can automatically curate website experiences and email product selection content that are tailored to Maria and Julianne’s preferences respectively.